 In addition, the transition to a low-carbon economy will undoubtedly affect the various stakeholders of the companies taking part in the energy transition.
-A just transition refers to the integration of the social dimension in the net zero transition and is part of the Paris Agreement, the guidelines adopted by United Nations' International Labour Organization (ILO) in 2015, and the European Green Deal.
-These stakeholders include the workforce and the communities in which the companies' facilities are located.
-We expect companies to consider the potential stakeholder risks associated with decarbonisation.
+A just transition refers to the integration of the social dimension into net zero transition strategies and is part of the Paris Agreement, the guidelines adopted by United Nations' International Labour Organization (ILO) in 2015, and the European Green Deal.
+These stakeholders include the workforce, communities in which the companies operate, supply chains, and customers.
+Whilst our specific expectations differ depending upon the sector and market, we expect all companies to consider the potential stakeholder risks and opportunities associated with decarbonisation.